Rohit-Sengupta/Face-Find-Recognize/README.md

 Faces:

--This script first takes a random image and tests the haars casacade to see if it the script and dependencies are all functioning properly
+- This script first takes a random image and tests the haars casacade to see if it the script and dependencies are all functioning properly

--Next we prepare the dataset to train the Deep learning CNN model
+- Next we prepare the dataset to train the Deep learning CNN model

--After that we make the model architecture and train the model on the prepared dataset
+- After that we make the model architecture and train the model on the prepared dataset

--Finally we test the model live to see how well it works
+- Finally we test the model live to see how well it works

 Requirements: